demisto/demisto-sdk/demisto_sdk/commands/zip_packs/README.md

 **Examples**:
-`demisto-sdk zip-packs -i Campaign -o "DestinationDir"` This will zip the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory.
+`demisto-sdk zip-packs -i Campaign -o "DestinationDir"` Zips the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory.

-`demisto-sdk zip-packs -i Campaign -o "DestinationDir" -u` This will zip the "Campaign" pack into uploadable_packs.zip file in the "DestinationDir" directory and will upload the created uploadable_packs.zip to the marketplace.
+`demisto-sdk zip-packs -i Campaign -o "DestinationDir" -u` Zips the "Campaign" pack into uploadable_packs.zip file in the "DestinationDir" directory and will upload the created uploadable_packs.zip to the marketplace.